alvagante/puppet-my_app/README.md

 Additional Users and groups can be automatically used as owners of the configuration files provided, and eventually created as Puppet Resource.

-To set owner and group of each managed file (by default these are not set and files are owned by root):

-    my_app::user: my_app
-    my_app::group: my_app
+Users and groups can be defined exactly as packages and services, providing A String, and Array of an Hash of resources for the Hiera keys **my_app::user** and **my_app::group**.

+If the value is a string the that user or group is used as owner of all the managed files, if it's an Array or and Hash, then the first element is used.
+Note howverwe that you can always override this by specifying different user and groups in the file resources.

-To actually manage the above user and group via the relevant Puppet resources (by default they are not explicitly created):
+To actually create users and groups via the relevant Puppet resources (by default they are not explicitly created):

     my_app::user_create: true
     my_app::group_create: true